 - Participate in pre- and post-evaluation activities for the program.
 We anticipate these activities will take less than one hour.

 - Travel to Chile for the nine-day expedition and participate in all activities.
-The tentative dates for the expedition are yet to be determined.
+Please see the ACEAP Application for the dates for this year’s expedition.

 - Ambassadors are required to complete a minimum of seven outreach events.
 Outreach events include, but are not limited to, presentations to K through college students or the general public, virtual presentations, online blog, article for newsletter, newspaper, or magazine, presentation at professional meetings, etc. Ambassadors will receive a $500 stipend for completion of the seven outreach events.